mrhenry/is-looking-for/fulltime-developer.md

 # Mr. Henry is looking for a fulltime developer

-We are looking for a fulltime developer to join our development team.
+We are looking for a fulltime developer to join our team.

 ## Who we are